valentinitnelav/Saldur-ROR-analysis/README.md

 The Before-After-Control-Impact (BACI) analysis using the GLMM framework is documented in the directory `analysis/baci_glmm`.
 The reader is encouraged to fallow the html reports.
 Each report corresponds to the following variables of interest:

-- taxonomic richness (N0) -- soon
+- taxonomic richness (N0) -- baci-n0.html (generated from baci-n0.Rmd);
-- density (individuals/m2) -- soon
+- density (individuals/m2) -- baci-density.html (generated from baci-density.Rmd);
-- % Ephemeroptera–Plecoptera–Tricoptera (% EPT) -- baci-ept.html (generated from baci-ept.Rmd)
+- % Ephemeroptera–Plecoptera–Tricoptera (% EPT) -- baci-ept.html (generated from baci-ept.Rmd);
-- Shannon evenness (Hill’s ratio, E10) -- baci-e10.html (generated from baci-e10.Rmd)
+- Shannon evenness (Hill’s ratio, E10) -- baci-e10.html (generated from baci-e10.Rmd);
-- Simpson evenness (Hill’s Ratio, E20) -- baci-e20.html (generated from baci-e20.Rmd)
+- Simpson evenness (Hill’s Ratio, E20) -- baci-e20.html (generated from baci-e20.Rmd).